tancredeguillou/DigitClassification/README.md

 networks.py implements a Multi-Layer-Perceptron for non linearly separable data.
 Since MLPs are designed to approximate any continuous function, they can solve problems which are not linearly separable.

 ### Feature transform of data
 Since our data has a circular shape, we might want to change the coordinate system of our model to make our classes linearly separable.
 We can logically transform them with polar coordinates (r, θ).
-Since data represents two circles, by having r as horizontal axis and θ as vertical axis we will have two straight vertical lines for the corresonding radiuses.
+Since data represents two circles, by having r as horizontal axis and θ as vertical axis we will have two straight vertical lines for the corresponding radius.

 ## 2. MNIST Classifier